aws-samples/amazon-chime-sdk-meetings-load-test/README.md

 ```

-### Structure of the ChimeSDKMeetingsLoadTest Package:
+### Structure of the AmazonChimeSDKMeetingsLoadTest Package:

 At the root level, the package consists of 4 different directory, the Client Launcher invoker file ClientLauncher.js and the Cleanup.js.